EuroCRIS/CASRAI-Dictionairies/Objects/Audio Recording.md

 ## Short definition
 Works such as classical or aboriginal music produced as a result of an artistic practice.
 May be produced and be commercially disseminated.
 ## Fields
-(following a description of Audio Recording in the [Outputs - Artistic - Music](../Templates/Outputs%20-%20Artistic%20-%20Music.md) template):
 [Album Title](../Object-Fields/Audio%20Recording/Album%20Title.md),
 [Co-performers](../Object-Fields/Audio%20Recording/Co-performers.md),
 [Distributor](../Object-Fields/Audio%20Recording/Distributor.md),